jisotalo/jisotalo.github.io/_posts/2023-09-03-running-twincat-3-projects-locally-with-usermode-runtime.md

 ## Conclusion

-I have been using the Usermode for around last 6 months as my day job PC has issues running in kernel mode.
+I have been using the Usermode Runtime for around 6 months now, as the PC at my job has issues running TwinCAT in kernel mode.

-It has been a pleasure, even when the product is still in beta.
+It's been a pleasure, even when the product is still in beta.
 If I mess up something in code, only the Usermode application will crash/hang instead of whole PC.
-And it's much faster to start!
+And it's much faster to start and to do run/config/run cycles!

 Some issues I have noticed:
-* TwinCAT displays PLC CPU usage as 0% or 99% even though it's working normally (so 99% doesn't mean PLC code is running a forever loop)
+* TwinCAT displays PLC CPU usage as 0% or 99% even though it's working normally (so 99% doesn't mean PLC code is running in a forever loop)
 * `MEMCPY()` is not working with overlapping memory areas
-  * Yes - it shouldn't work in other system either but it still works in my experience
+  * Yes - it shouldn't work in other system either, but it still works in my experience
   * Old codebase I have been working with has had lot's of this kinds of operations that caused problems with Usermode Runtime
   * Converting `MEMCPY()` calls to use `MEMMOVE()` instead fixed the issues
 * The Usermode Runtime sometimes crashes during PLC program download by just disappearing